BikLab/MARS8180-EnvDataSci/week4b-visualizing-data-quality.md

 ## Setting up a CONDA environment
-first lets request an interactive node with 12 GB of memory as recommended by CONDA.
+First, lets request an interactive node with 12 GB of memory as recommended by CONDA.

 ```
 srun --pty  --cpus-per-task=1 --job-name=interact \